KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 - What is the difference between Access Control Lists and Bucket Policies?
 - Explain S3 Transfer Acceleration.
 - Explain S3 Cross-region-replication.
+- Is S3 regional or global?
+- Can you change Storage Tiers on the fly?
+- What are 3 ways to restrict bucket access?
+- Are buckets public by default?
+- Can you host static websites on S3?
+- Does S3 automatically scale to demand?